atlassian/react-beautiful-dnd/docs/api/draggable.md

 <Draggable draggableId="draggable-1" index={0}>
   {(provided, snapshot) => <div ref={provided.innerRef}>Drag me!</div>}
 </Draggable>

+// Note: this will not work directly as we are not applying draggableProps or dragHandleProps
 ```

 - `provided.draggableProps (DraggableProps)`: This is an Object that contains a `data` attribute and an inline `style`.
 This Object needs to be applied to the same node that you apply `provided.innerRef` to.
 This controls the movement of the draggable when it is dragging and not dragging.
 You are welcome to add your own styles to `DraggableProps.style` – but please do not remove or replace any of the properties.